BZoennchen/supercollider-book/_sources/chapters/supercollider/scheduling/3-routines-tasks.md

 t.resume(0);
 ```

-Routines and task wait by a measure of beats not seconds!
+Routines and tasks wait by a measure of beats not seconds!
 Therefore, to double the tempo we just have to schedule the routine/task on a clock with double the tempo.
 We can also change the tempo of the clock while playing.